lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 The CBOR-based representation of an EDHOC application profile can be, for example: retrieved as a result of a discovery process; or retrieved/provided during the retrieval/provisioning of an EDHOC peer's public authentication credential; or obtained during the execution of a device on-boarding/registration workflow.

 Finally, this document defines a set of well-known EDHOC application profiles (see {{sec-well-known-app-profiles}}).
 These application profiles are meant to reflect what is most common and expected to be supported by EDHOC peers, while they are not to be intended as "default" application profiles or as a deviation from what is mandatory to support for EDHOC peers (see {{Section 8 of RFC9528}}).
+On the other hand, they provide implementers and users with a quick overview of the several, available options to run the EDHOC protocol and of their most expected combinations.

 ## Terminology ## {#terminology}